AckerlyXu/heima/articles/cloud-services/cloud-services-deployment-faq.md

 ## Why does deploying a cloud service sometime fail due to limits/quotas/constraints on my subscription or service?
 Deployment of a cloud service may fail if the resources that are required to be allocated exceed the default or maximum quota allowed for your service at the region/datacenter level.
-For more information, see [Cloud Services limits](../azure-subscription-service-limits.md#cloud-services-limits).

 You could also track the current usage/quota for your subscription at the portal: Azure Portal => Subscriptions => \<appropriate subscription> => “Usage + quota”.